StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/RemoveSubset.md

 ---
 layout: default
 title: Model.RemoveSubset
-description: Removes and dereferences a subset from the model.
+description: [Obsolete] For removal in v0.4.
+Removes and dereferences a subset from the model.
 ---
 # [Model]({{site.url}}/Pages/StereoKit/Model.html).RemoveSubset